-How to access to personal information that we hold about you- Subject Access Request (SAR)
+How to access to personal information that we hold about your child - Subject Access Request (SAR)

-You have a right to make a "subject access request" to gain access to personal information that we hold about you.
+You have a right to make a "subject access request" to gain access to personal information that we hold about your child.

-If you make a subject access request, and if we do hold information about you, we will (unless there is a really good reason why we should not):
+If you make a subject access request, and if we do hold information about your child, we will (subject to any exemptions that apply):

-- Give you a description of it - Tell you why we are holding and using it, and how long we will keep it for - Explain where we got it from, if not from you - Tell you who it has been, or will be, shared with - Let you know whether any automated decision-making (decisions made by a computer or machine rather than by a person) is being applied to the data, and any consequences of this - Give you a copy of the information in an understandable form
+- Give you a description of it - Tell you why we are holding and processing it, and how long we will keep it for - Explain where we got it from, if not from you - Tell you who it has been, or will be, shared with - Let you know whether any automated decision-making is being applied to the data, and any consequences of this - Give you a copy of the information in an intelligible form

-You may also have the right for your personal information to be shared with another organisation in certain circumstances.
+You may also have the right for your child's personal information to be transmitted electronically to another organisation in certain circumstances.